 Learning to Live with Heart Disease

-Millions of people diagnosed with heart disease enjoy active, satisfying lives.
+people with heart disease enjoy active, fulfilling lives.
 By using your mind to help your

 Learn all you can